 If you do wash a full load, you will have to find somewhere to store one half of the damp pile while the other half’s being dried.
 That’s no big deal in summer when you have the option of having the sun dry some of your washing but it can be an issue in winter.
 Hence, if you want to enjoy the fully automated process of washing and drying all done in one go, you’ll need to do smaller loads, and stick to the maximum capacity for the drying program.

 Washer dryers are inherently expensive to buy and repair so, if space allows, you could feasibly buy a separate washing machine and dryer for about the same price as a single do-it-all unit.
 This would allow you wash and dry laundry at the same time.
 Remember, too, that if a fault occurs in a washer dryer, that’s the whole machine out of action until it’s fixed.
 Even more so than washing machines, it’s a good idea to spend more on a washer dryer, as there's so much to potentially go wrong with them.

 One especially handy feature of a washer dryer is that since the waste plumbing is already required for the washing side of things, it means you won’t need to periodically empty any water containers after the drying cycle.
 Even though most washer dryers have integrated water collection tanks, condensed water from the drying sequence can just as easily be pumped out of the same waste outlet as the dirty washing water.

-You may find that increased humidity caused by the washing and drying process leaves you at the risk of damp but fear not; read our guide to the best dehumidifiers for a solution…
+You may find that increased humidity caused by the washing and drying process leaves you at the risk of damp but fear not as we've put together a guide to the best dehumidifiers (opens in new tab) for a solution…